 Jeremiah 24:7 “I will give them a heart to know Me, that I am the LORD.
 They will be My people, and I will be their God, for they will return to Me with all their heart.”

-The term existentialism means a philosophical theory or approach which emphasizes the existence of the individual person as a free and responsible agent determining their own development through acts of the will.
+Existentialism is a philosophical theory or approach which emphasizes the existence of the individual person as a free and responsible agent determining their own development through acts of the will.
 When people have an existential crisis, they experience inner conflicts characterized by the impression that life lacks meaning.

-Talk to a proponent of universalism, relativism, or any other directionless movement and you will see a focus more on the experience rather than the truth.
-It is through the use of terms like existentialism that christians tend to get confused and don’t really know how to respond to someone who speaks from a philosophical position rather than a practical one.
-These people live off of theories and concepts and then incorporate ideas like Karma or Murphy’s law into their spectrum of existence and come up with a solution that is simply left to fate.
+Talk to any proponent of universalism, relativism, or any other directionless movement and you will see a focus more on the experience rather than on truth.
+It is through the use of terms like existentialism where the world can be so confusing, it can be difficult to know how to respond to someone who speaks from a philosophical position rather than a practical one.
+These people live off of theories and concepts and then incorporate ideas like Karma or Murphy’s law into their spectrum of existence and come up with a solution that is only left to fate.

 John 8:31-32 “Then Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”

-Those who subscribe to a philosophical hope for life find themselves just as lost as when they first began.
-In the view of the existentialist, the individual’s starting point has been called “the existential angst” (or, variably, existential attitude, dread, etc.), or a sense of disorientation, confusion, or anxiety in the face of an apparently meaningless or absurd world.
+Those who subscribe to a philosophical hope for life often find themselves as lost as when they first began.
+In the view of the existentialist, the individual’s starting point has been called “the existential angst” which is a sense of disorientation, confusion, or anxiety in the face of an apparently meaningless or absurd world.